damonspencerroberts/damonspencerroberts/README.md

 ## Hi there my name is Damon👋

-### Recent grad of Le Wagon Full Stack Web Development Bootcamp in London!
+### Grad of Le Wagon Full Stack Web Development Bootcamp in London!
+### Currently working at Weekendr.eu

 ## *Most of my current work since April with Weekendr.eu is on Gitlab on a private repo*